-Your word I have treasured in my heart, That I may not sin against You.
-(Psalm 119:11 LSB).
+I have treasured Your word in my heart, so I might not sin against You.
+(Psalm 119:11 TLV)

 To walk in victory, we must be people of the Word.
 We must read it, study it, and conform our lives to it.
 The Word is living and active; most of us are more familiar with “quick and powerful sharper than any twoedged sword.”

 “The word twoedged is literally rendered as “two mouthed.”
 This may be because the Word of God was first spoken by God but must afterwards be spoken by a person to release the power of the sword of the Spirit.
 (Eph.
 6:17).
 The word piercing refers to “going through.”
 The dividing of soul and spirit reveals that Scripture seperates the carnal mind from the spiritual mind, and the joints and marrow remind us that the Word of God reaches into the innermost parts of the human being.
 All humans have thoughts, but also have intents that emerge from the heart.
 Intents refers to the ability to think about or consider a certain action.
 The Bible can discern and dissect both thoughts and intents.
 Nothing can be hidden from Christ or God’s written Word (v.13).1”